Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 Crypto Inheritance Management: Get ready today

-Vault12 is the pioneer in Crypto Inheritance Management that delivering an easy-to-use and secure method for assigning a legacy contact to your crypto wallets.
-This enables you to pass on your wallet seed phrases and private keys — including Bitcoin (BTC), Ethereum (ETH) — to future generations.
-Designed for everyday people, and strong enough for Crypto OGs.
+Vault12 is the pioneer in Crypto Inheritance Management, and offers an easy-to-use and secure method for assigning a legacy contact to your crypto wallets.
+Vault12 Guard enables you to pass on your wallet seed phrases and private keys for any cryptos including Bitcoin (BTC) and Ethereum (ETH) to future generations.
+It's designed for everyday people, yet strong enough for Crypto OGs.

-This innovative, decentralized system enables users to appoint a person or mobile device as Guardian.
-The designated guardian is entrusted to protect the user's comprehensive collection of wallet seed phrases and private keys, safely stored within a decentralized digital Vault.
-No information is stored on cloud servers, or Vault12 servers and nothing is stored on local devices making it less of a target.
+Vault12 Guard enables users to appoint one or more people or mobile devices as Guardians.
+The designated Guardians are entrusted to collectively protect the user's comprehensive collection of wallet seed phrases and private keys, which are safely stored within a decentralized digital Vault.
+Nothing is stored on cloud servers or Vault12 servers, and no assets are stored on local devices, making them less of a target.

-The Decentralized approach reduces points of failure and removes the necessity for regularly revising wallet inventories or modifying instructions for your lawyers, often leading to privacy breaches.
-It is the best way to preserve crypto generational wealth.
+The decentralized approach reduces points of failure and removes the necessity for regularly revising wallet inventories or modifying instructions for your lawyers (which could lead to privacy breaches).
+Simply put, Vault12 Guard is the best way to preserve crypto generational wealth.

 Screenshot of Vault12 Guard app - Adding data into the Vault